New Edgeworth-type expansions with finite sample guarantees: Elliptic confidence sets

-Confidence sets of an elliptical shape are one of the major type of confidence regions in statistical theory and applications.
+An elliptic confidence set is one of the major types of confidence regions in statistical theory and applications.
 They are commonly constructed for parameters of (generalized) linear regression models, in ANOVA methods, and in various parametric models where a multivariate statistic is asymptotically normal.
 As for example, in the case of the score function considered in Section \ref{sect:score}.
-See, for instance, \cite{Friendly2013elliptical} for an overview of statistical problems and applications involving elliptical confidence regions.
+See, for instance, \cite{Friendly2013elliptical} for an overview of statistical problems and applications involving elliptic confidence regions.

 In this section we construct confidence regions for an expected value of i.i.d. random vectors $\{X_{i}\}_{i=1}^{n}$, using the bootstrap-based quantiles.
 Since the considered set-up is rather general, the provided results can be used for various applications, where one is interested in estimating a mean of an observed sample in a nonasymptotic and multivariate setting.
 See, for example, \cite{ArlotBlanch2010}, where the authors constructed nonasymptotic confidence bounds in $\ell_{r}$-norm for the mean value of high dimensional random vectors and considered a number of important practical applications.